elmahio/documentation/docs/add-mcp-server-to-perplexity-ai.md

 ![Perplexity search connectors](images/mcp/perplexity-seach-connectors.png)

 - Click the connector in the search result.
 A browser window will open, asking you to sign in to elmah.io.
-When successfully signed in, Perplexity will show a checkmark next to the connector:
+- After signing in, you'll see a **Confirm access** screen showing the destination you'll be redirected to.
+Click **Continue** to proceed.
+Perplexity will then show a checkmark next to the connector:

 ![Perplexity connector installed](images/mcp/perplexity-connector-installed.png)